s1m0ness/PeakRMSCompressorWorkbench/README.md

 To set up and run this project on **MacOS**, ensure you have the following installed:

 1. [JUCE](https://juce.com/): A C++ framework for audio application development.
-2. [Xcode](https://developer.apple.com/xcode/): The IDE for building and running the project.
+2. [AudioFilePlayerPlugin](https://github.com/hollance/AudioFilePlayerPlugin): Required for real-time audio compression playback
-3. [AudioFilePlayerPlugin](https://github.com/hollance/AudioFilePlayerPlugin): Required for real-time audio compression playback.
+3. [Xcode](https://developer.apple.com/xcode/): The IDE for building and running the project.

 ---